-- In the third toolbox, IOM, the city of Rome, the Sapienza University and the NGO ETNA – Progetto di Etnopsicologia Analitica will create a SGBV toolbox targeting unaccompanied minor children (UMC).
-The aim is to develop, implement and test mindfulness-based training for legal guardians, social workers, and cultural mediators working with UMC who are (potential) victims of SGBV.
+3. In the third toolbox, IOM, the city of Rome, the Sapienza University and the NGO ETNA will create a SGBV toolbox targeting unaccompanied minor children (UMC).
+The aim is to develop, implement and test mindfulness-based training for legal guardians, social workers, and cultural mediators working with UMC.
 A separate module will be developed for the UMC themselves which will allow them to better cope with SGBV along their integration path and transition to adulthood.

-- Finally, IOM will create together with the city of Gothenburg a SGBV toolbox targeting parents in migrant communities with the aim of tackling honour-based violence through value-based and intercultural dialogue.
+4. Finally, IOM will create together with the city of Gothenburg a SGBV toolbox targeting parents in migrant communities with the aim of tackling honour-based violence through value-based and intercultural dialogue.
 This toolbox will include an awareness-raising campaign.

 For each toolbox, a panel of experts (academics, representatives from migrant communities, SGBV survivors, public institutions, IOM, etc.) will provide input and feedback to the project partners.
 At the end of the project, once all toolboxes have been piloted in the field, about 20 trainee cities will have access to the tools developed.
 These trainee cities have expressed their desire to strengthen their urban services by focusing on one of the topics tackled in the toolboxes.
 They will play an active role in the dissemination of the project tools through their national and EU city networks.